Reserving the system

 - Log in using Western’s streaming credentials. if you don't have these yet, you can contact Mathew Hoy (email@example.com, x88820) for them.

 - Select your event from the drop down at the top of the app window.
+Once you've created and published your event it will show up in that list.

 - Below the red “Go Live” button, choose the video input source.
 It will default to your laptop's built-in camera so you'll need to choose another source if you have an external camera.